 Instead of using ‘SELECT *’, always specify columns in the SELECT clause to improve MySQL performance.
 Because unnecessary columns cause additional load on the database, slowing down its performance as well whole systematic process.

-Use outer join only when it is necessary.
-Using it needlessly not only limits database performance but also limits optimization options, resulting in slower execution of SQL statements.
+Use outer join only when necessary.
+Using it needlessly not only limits database performance but also limits MySQL query optimization options, resulting in slower execution of SQL statements.

 Using UNION and DISTINCT operators without any major purpose causes unwanted sorting and slowing down of SQL execution.
-Instead of UNION, using UNION ALL brings more efficiency in the process and improves MySQL performance more precisely.
+Instead of UNION, using UNION ALL brings more efficiency to the process and improves MySQL performance more precisely.